Santiago Canyon College

 Santiago Canyon College is a public community college in Orange, California.
-Along with Santa Ana College, Santiago is one of two campuses in the Rancho Santiago Community College District (RSCCD).
+Along with Santa Ana College, Santiago Canyon College is one of two campuses in the Rancho Santiago Community College District (RSCCD).

 History

 In 1980, The Irvine Company sold 30 acres of land to RSCCD.
 In 1985, RSCCD opened the school, which was simply called the Orange Campus at that time.
 Enrollment was approximately 2,500 students during the first semester of operation.
 In July 1997, the school separated from Santa Ana College and changed its name to Santiago Canyon College.

-In January 2000, the school was independently accredited by the Accrediting Commission for Community and Junior Colleges, which is part of the Western Association of Schools and Colleges.
+In January 2000, the college was independently accredited by the Accrediting Commission for Community and Junior Colleges.
 Later that year, The Irvine Company donated an additional 12 acres to the school.
 The school's footprint expanded again in April 2003 when RSCCD used funds from Measure E (passed in November 2002) to buy nearly 19 additional acres.

-In September 2004, a new student services and instruction building was completed.
-In late 2006, the new library opened.
+In September 2004, a Student Services and Instruction building was completed.
+In late 2006, the Library building opened.
 In January 2009, the softball complex opened.
-The new science center opened for the Fall 2010 semester.
+The Science Center opened for the Fall 2010 semester.
 In January 2013, the Athletics and Aquatics Complex opened.
+Later in 2013, the Humanities building opened for the fall 2013 semester.

 Campus

 The library building earned a merit award from the American Institute of Architects' Committee on Architecture for Education.
 The library, which opened in 2006, is 40000 sqft and holds 100,000 books.
 It was designed by LPA Architecture.
-The Library offers not only a wide selection of books, but computer access, private study rooms, and educational media.

 Academics

-The school offers 65 associate degrees.
+The school offers 65 associate degree programs.